shawntsai0312/NTUEE_ICDESIGN_23FALL_HW3/README.md

 |7       |four of a kind |
 |8       |straight flush |

+* Ace cannot be in the middle of a straight or a straight flush
+* degrade into a high card or a flush

 1. check straight and flush
     - 8 straight flush
     - 4 straight